 - United States - CIA World Factbook

-- Index of the World Countries by Gross National Product in Current Exchange Dollar - Pierro Scaruffi
+- Index of the World Countries by GNP in Current Exchange Dollar - Pierro Scaruffi